Pulsar Sparking: What if mountains on the surface?: Introduction

 \section{Introduction}

 The state of the supranuclear dense matter inside a pulsar has long been a controversial topic.
-Due to the complexity of non-perturbative quantum chromodynamics (QCD) ~\citep{Dosch+1994,Fischer+2006,Degrand+2006}, it has been almost impossible to predict theoretically the inner structure of pulsars until now.
-Traditional wisdom suggests that pulsars \citep{Hewish+1968,Gold+1968} are neutron stars, superficially anticipated by \citet{Landau:1932uwv} but hypothesized by \citet{Baade+1934} and \citet{Oppenheimer+1939}.
+Because of the complexity of non-perturbative quantum chromodynamics (QCD) ~\citep{Dosch+1994,Fischer+2006,Degrand+2006}, it has been almost impossible to predict theoretically the inner structure of pulsars until now.
+Traditional wisdom suggests that pulsars \citep{Hewish+1968,Gold+1968} are neutron stars, superficially anticipated by \cite{Landau:1932uwv} but hypothesized by \cite{Baade+1934} and \cite{Oppenheimer+1939}.
 However, following the establishment of the standard model of particle physics, it has been conjectured that pulsars are composed of strange quark matter~\citep{Witten+1984,Alcock+1986}, or even strangeon\footnote{A strangeon is actually a strange quark cluster~\citep{Xu+2003} containing an equal number of three light-flavor quarks \citep{Xu+2019,Xu+2021}.
 It is a nucleon-like bound state, but with strangeness.} matter~\citep{Lai+2017,Zhang+2023}.
-A pulsar's radiative properties would depend on its state of matter~\citep{Adelsberg+2006,Meszaros+1992}.
-For example, the ability of a pulsar to emit radio emissions could be relevant to the binding energy of the particles on its surface and its geometry~\citep{Xu+1999}.
-In order to better understand the diversity of pulsar radiation, the possible solid state of matter and consequently the mountain building are focused in this paper.
+A general review of strange matter has recently been presented~\citep{2025arXiv251101146X}.
+Furtheremore, a pulsar's radiative properties would depend on its state of matter~\citep{Meszaros+1992,Adelsberg+2006,2022ASSL..465..281B}.
+For example, a pulsar's ability to emit radio emissions could be relevant to the binding energy of the particles on its surface and its geometry\, and a bare surface on a strange star could help to solve the ``binding energy problem'' in the Ruderman-Sutherland model~\citep{Xu+1999}.